Dan J. Harkey

 • Is the LLC a multi-member managed LLC?

-• There is a presumption that any managing member can act for the LLC.
+• There is a presumption that any managing Member can act on behalf of the LLC.
 Absolute authority is defined and limited in the Operating Agreement.
 Please review the Operating Agreement to determine who must sign on behalf of the LLC and for what purpose.
-Certain restrictions on real estate loans may exist regarding whether they can be obtained and whether there may be dollar amount limitations.
-While not always possible or legally required, the lender/broker may want to consider securing consent from ALL Members for the loan in the form of authorization for the signing Member(s) to sign.
+Certain restrictions may apply to real estate loans, including whether they can be obtained and whether there are dollar amount limitations.
+While not always possible or legally required, the lender/broker may want to consider obtaining consent from all members for the loan in the form of authorization for the signing Member(s) to sign.
 This may help in preventing authority problems down the line.

 • Is the LLC managed?